Mike Montagano: Biography

-Montagano is the Chief Executive Officer and a Member of the Board of Directors of Kitchen United, Inc. Prior to his role as CEO, Montagano served as Chief Financial Officer and Treasurer for the company, where he led capital formation initiatives securing institutional financing partners, Google Ventures, Fidelity Investments, and G Squared, as well as the major strategic partners, RXR Realty, DivcoWest, and Rich Product Corporation.
+Montagano is the Chief Executive Officer and a Member of the Board of Directors of Dog Haus World Wide, first joining the company in 2020.
+Dog Haus World Wide has approximately 150 locations within 24 states across its two brands Dog Haus (90 locations) and Bad Ass Breakfast Burritos (60 locations).
+The company's foot print entails Biergarten-style restaurants as well as offering its cuisine to customers in stadiums and event venues across the country.
+Dog Haus continues to be recognized as one of the country's best restaurant brands, including being awarded the top franchise to buy by Franchise Times in 2022 and one of the country's fastest growing restaurant brands by Fast Casual in 2023.

-Montagano is a seasoned executive with extensive experience raising institutional funding, scaling and achieving exits for venture-backed companies.
+Montagano is a seasoned executive with extensive experience raising institutional funding, scaling and achieving exits for venture and private equity-backed companies.
 His background with capital markets range from institutional equity (venture capital and private equity) and debt financings to liquidity events through M&A and IPOs.
-Most recently, he shepherded PowerFlex Systems, a company founded at the California Institute of Technology, from seed-stage to acquisition by a Fortune Global 100, Electricite de France (ENXTPA:EDF).
+Recently, he shepherded PowerFlex Systems, a company founded at the California Institute of Technology, from seed-stage to acquisition by a Fortune Global 100, Electricite de France (ENXTPA:EDF).
 Steeped in the food-tech space, Montagano previously helped thousands of restaurants enhance their digital presence and online ordering capacity through an innovative venture-backed tech solution.
-Additionally, he currently sits on the Board of Directors for Dog Haus World-Wide, one of the country's fastest-growing national restaurant chains.
+Additionally, he is currently the co-founder and member of the Board of Directors for Taco Social, a Los Angeles-based restaurant group.

-Prior to leading venture-backed companies, Montagano practiced M&A and corporate finance law for one of the world's 50 largest law firms, Faegre Drinker LLP (then Baker & Daniels, LLP), working primarily with large private equity firms.
-Before practicing law, he worked for the National Collegiate Athletic Association, Indiana Governor Joe Kernan, U.S. Congressman Tim Roemer and was the 2008 Democratic Nominee for Indiana’s Third Congressional District.
+Prior to leading venture and private equity backed companies, Montagano practiced M&A and corporate finance law for one of the world's 50 largest law firms, Faegre Drinker LLP (then Baker & Daniels, LLP), working primarily with large private equity firms.
+Before practicing law, he worked for the National Collegiate Athletic Association, Indiana Governor Joe Kernan, U.S. Congressman Tim Roemer and was the 2008 Democratic Nominee for Indiana's Third Congressional District.

-He received his Masters of Business Administration from the University of Chicago Booth School of Business and his Juris Doctor from Indiana University School of Law, where he was an executive editor of the law review and chief justice of the moot court society.
+He received his Masters of Business Administration from the University of Chicago Booth School of Business and his Juris Doctor from Indiana University Robert H. McKinney School of Law, where he was an executive editor of the law review and chief justice of the moot court society.
 Montagano was a 2005 recipient of the American Bar Association Award of Recognition for Excellence in Law.
-He earned his B.A. degree from DePauw University, where he majored in economics.
+He earned his Bachelor of Arts degree from DePauw University, where he majored in economics.
 He also studied economics at the University of London.

 Montagano grew up in a restaurant family, anchored by an Italian restaurant and a neighborhood grocery store and butchery founded by his grandparents.
 Montagano resides in Pasadena, California with his wife, Dr. Bethany Montagano, and son, Joey.